SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part II.md

 **Conjunctive Normal Form:**
 > A &rArr; B &nbsp;&nbsp; &hArr; &nbsp;&nbsp; &not;A &or; B

-> A &hArr; B &nbsp;&nbsp; &hArr; &nbsp;&nbsp; (A &or; &not;B) &and; (&not;A &or; B)
+> A &hArr; B &nbsp;&nbsp; &hArr; &nbsp;&nbsp; (&not;A &or; B) &and; (A &or; &not;B)

 ### Complexity of Inference
 - Proof by truth-table is complete but has exponential time complexity.
-- Inferring new sentences using various inference rules and proving thus.
+- Inferring new sentences using various inference rules and proving thus is more efficient.
+- Using a logic programming language like Prolog, which uses horn clauses and *Modus Ponens*, inference can be achieved in polynomial time complexity.
 	- **Horn Clauses:** A disjunction of literals with at most one unnegated literal.
 		- Definite Clause:
 			- &not;P &or; &not;Q &or; ... &or; &not;T &or; U
 			- P &and; Q &and; ... &and; T &rArr; U
 		- Fact: U
-- Using a logic programming language like Prolog, which uses horn clauses and Modus Ponens, inference can be achieved in polynomial time complexity.

 ### Limits of Propositional Logic
 Propositional logic is a **weak logic**.